kunigami/kunigami.github.io/blog/_posts/2010-08-13-dijkstra-and-the-longest-path.md

   <img src="{{resources_path}}/dijkstra.png" alt="Thumbnail of Dijkstra" />
 </figure>

-The shortest path problem is one of the most well-known problems in computing.
-In this post, I will comment a little about the shortest path problem and also the maximum path problem, presenting PLI models for both.
-For simplicity, I will only consider instances where the graph is directed and the edge weights are positive.
+The shortest path problem is one of the most well-known problems in computer science.
+In this post, we'll talk briefly about this problem and also the longest path problem, presenting linear programming models for both.
+For simplicity, we'll assume the graph is directed and the edge weights are positive.

 <!--more-->

-The shortest path problem can be modeled as a network flow.
-More specifically, it can be reduced to the minimum cost flow problem.
-So there is naturally a polynomial algorithm to solve it.
-However, in the same way that there are combinatorial algorithms for the maximum flow and the minimum cost flow, the Dijkstra's algorithm solves the shortest path problem very efficiently.

-The algorithm was developed by Edsger Dijkstra in 1956 over coffee in a bar.
-The author said in a interview that it took 20 minutes to develop one of the most famous algorithms in computer science.
+The Dijkstra algorithm can be used to solve the shortest path problem and was developed by Edsger Dijkstra in 1956 over coffee in a bar.
+The author said in a interview that it took 20 minutes to develop it!

-Clearly, an algorithm that solves the shortest path problem through linear programming will not be able to beat the efficiency of Dijkstra's algorithm.
-But for modeling purposes, we will present the ILP model of this problem.

-The idea is to model it as the minimum cost maximum flow problem where the maximum flow equal to 1.
+The shortest path problem can also be modeled as a network flow.
+More specifically, it can be reduced to the minimum cost max flow problem where the flow out of the source is limited to 1.
+Working with network flow is more interesting because it's simpler to model it as a integer linear programming as we shall see.

 Let $G(V, A)$ be a directed graph with special vertices $s$ and $t$ representing the source and sink of the graph.
-Let $x_{ij}$ the amount of flow going through an arc $(i, j) \in A$.
+Let $x_{ij}$ be a variable representing the amount of flow going through an arc $(i, j) \in A$.

 For each node in the graph that is not the source nor sink we need the conservation of the flow: